KristoferMar/Ansible-Guide/README.md

 <h2>YAML</h2>
 - Ansible playbooks are written and configured in YAML. <br>
-- We can store data in "Dictionaries", "Lists" or "List of Dictionaries".
-We also compare them to configre data in ansible playbooks.
+- We can store data in "Dictionaries", "Lists" or "List of Dictionaries". <br> We also compare them to configre data in ansible playbooks. <br>

+<h2>Experienced issues</h2>
+<h3>Ansible job hangs indefinitely</h3>
+Whenever an asible job hangs indefinitly then you should try deleating the ~./ansible folder from your home directory.
+It will be recreated when an ansible playbook is run, and hopefully fixes the issue. <br>